DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Experiments

 \subsubsection{Baselines}

 We use DaRE \citep{DaRE}, HedgeCut \citep{HedgeCut}, and OnlineBoosting \citep{OnlineBoosting} as baseline models.
 Although OnlineBoosting employs a different learning algorithm, it is included due to its superior performance in batch unlearning.
-Additionally, we included the Random Forest implementation from scikit-learn to provide an additional comparison of predictive performance.
+Additionally, we included the Random Forest Classifier implementation (we call it \textit{Vanilla} in tables below) from scikit-learn to provide an additional comparison of predictive performance.
 For all baseline models, we adhere to the instructions provided in the original papers and use the same parameter settings.
 More details regarding the baselines are in Appendix \ref{apdx:baseline}.